 2. Find a teacher you resonate with

 - Themes.
 Maybe it’s my love of order or musicals?
 But I love a theme or a story.
 Francie focused each session on a specific topic and the movements, mantras, music, and meditation centered around that.
 It helped me focus.
-One session was around the lotus which has a deep significance in religious teaching.
-The focus of our practice was around how the lotus plant grows from within the mud layer, the seed then emerges up and blooms on the surface.
+One session was around the lotus, which has a deep significance in religious teaching.
+The focus of our practice was on how the lotus plant grows from within the mud layer.
+The seed then emerges and blooms on the surface.
 Believe me when I say I’m not one for metaphors, but this really resonated with me.
 So much so I got some new ink in Bangkok.

 3. Yoga helps you answer your own questions

 I like to think I’m a very scientific person, a factual problem solver.
 In the past, I’d sort out therapists with the longest string of letters after their name thinking this would correlate to their ability to solve my problems.
 I looked for external explanations to my problems, asking questions about what could be wrong with chemicals or neurotransmitters in my brain.
 Which medication should I try?
 With the belief that such answers (that don’t necessarily exist in our current scientific understanding) would relieve me of the anxiety I felt during routine everyday tasks.
 I would usually end engagements after a few sessions feeling like they weren’t actionable or working for me.

 But yoga: the self-reflection, meditation, discussions, and people in the community helped ME come up with my own answers.
 I was able to reframe the questions, move past the blockers stopping me from moving forward and think through actionable plans for the next steps.
 All things I’d never been able to get out of therapy because I was too focused on the wrong questions to start with.